Last updated: May 3, 2026

 Frequently Asked Questions

-How many hours of training do I need for a cosmetology license in Missouri?
+How many hours of school are required for a cosmetology license in Missouri?

 More Missouri Business Guides